Ram Niwas Goel: Political career

 Ram Niwas Goel was elected as Speaker of Delhi Legislative Assembly on 23 February 2015.
-His term as MLA in the Sixth Legislative Assembly of Delhi is his second term and is a member of the Aam Aadmi Party..
+His term as MLA in the Sixth Legislative Assembly of Delhi was his second term and is a member of the Aam Aadmi Party..
 He defeated Jitender Singh Shunty of Bhartiya Janata Party by a margin of 11,731 votes in the 2015 Delhi Legislative Assembly elections.
 In 1993, for the first First Legislative Assembly of Delhi he contested the elections as a BJP candidate and was elected.